 How to Make Easy Instagram Stories Graphics with Templates

-Now the last graphic to make for final posting is for IG stories.
+Now the last graphic to make for the final posting is for IG stories.

 Admittedly, I usually just wing this one and pull something together within Instagram itself, but I’m attempting to do better about making sure it’s done in advance!